-So, while lime tree leaves curl for several reasons, how can you tell which issue is affecting your tree and how can you fix it?
-Let’s take a further look.
+So, while lime tree leaves curl for several reasons, how can you tell which issue is affecting your tree, and how can you fix it?
+Let’s take a closer look.

-The problem is that many climates and regions have different temperatures, humidity, wind, soil, and other factors.
-Because of this, there’s no one rule on how to water your lime tree—you have to water based on your lime tree’s environment.
+The problem is many climates and regions have different temperatures, humidity, wind, soil, and other factors.
+This is why it’s helpful to water when your lime tree’s soil becomes dry.

-Composting not only provides plenty of nutrients (potentially replacing fertilizer) but also helps the richness of the soil.
-It’s reported that with each 1% increase in the soil’s organic matter, the soil can help hold 20,000 gallons more water per acre.
+Compost not only provides plenty of nutrients (potentially replacing fertilizer) but also helps the richness of the soil.
+Each 1% increase in the soil’s organic matter holds 20,000 gallons more water per acre (source).

-On the other hand, mulching protects the soil from the elements and greatly improves water retention by reducing evaporation.
-Because of this, the soil life is also protected and can continue to thrive (further benefiting your lime trees).
+Mulch protects the soil from the elements and greatly improves water retention by reducing evaporation.
+Because of this, the soil life such as mycorrhizal fungi is protected and can continue to thrive (further benefiting your lime trees and other plants).

 Overwatering is also a problem for lime trees, but it usually causes other issues such as root rot and yellow leaves.
-If your lime tree also has yellowing leaves, make sure to check out my recent post on why lime trees get yellow leaves.
+If your lime tree also has these issues, make sure to check out my recent post on why lime trees get yellow leaves.

-To help prevent this, aim to keep your lime tree’s temperature between 60ºF-80ºF if possible.
-While this can be difficult to do for lime trees that are outdoors, there are some ways to influence their temperature:
+While this can be difficult to do for outdoor lime trees, there are some ways to influence their temperature:

-- Provide shade during the hottest part of the day (usually between 2pm-4pm)
+- Provide partial shade during the hottest part of the day (usually between 2 pm to 4 pm)

 - Plant in a south-facing direction for maximum sunlight and warmth